gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 ## List Of Addnodes

-Tables with a list of addnodes, their domain name, and their region.
+Tables with a list of addnodes, and their region.

 The status on this wiki page is not updated frequently.